Read Latest Update

 3000+ Reviews on Trustpilot

 Bathroom taps used to look the same wherever you went but now there’s a much wider array of styles and forms available.
-At UKBathrooms we sell all the top brands featuring the latest in design and technology and our discounted prices are sure to put a smile on your face.
+At UK Bathrooms we sell basin and bath taps from all the top brands and our discounted prices are sure to put a smile on your face.

-There is a lot of choice when it comes to bathroom taps and they're divided into different types.
-Bath and basin pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
-Mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
-They provide a more modern way to ensure your water temperature is just right.
-Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives if you're wanting to look at something a little different.
+There is a lot of choice when it comes to bathroom taps.
+Both basin and bath taps are divided into different types.
+Pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
+Bathroom mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
+Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives.

 Our short buyers guide section below is great for those looking for help and advice.

-There are some technical considerations when choosing taps and we always recommend consulting a reputable plumber.
+There are some technical considerations when choosing basin and bath taps.
+We would always recommend consulting a reputable plumber.

 Replacing old taps with new ones is straightforward if you select the same type and size.
-If you live in an area with low water pressure you'll no doubt know about it.
-Look for bathroom taps that include the note to say that they're designed for low pressure use; others may state a minimum pressure.
+If you live in an area with low water pressure, look for bathroom taps that say that they're designed for low pressure use.
+Others may state a minimum pressure.

 For bathrooms renovations and new build projects, there is a very wide choice.
-Plan the layout of your bathroom and consider the sizes and models of the bath and sinks required; then you can think about which taps will suit them best.
-Take the advice of a good plumber as regards to positioning of the pipework and the sort of taps which will work with your requirements.
+Plan the layout of your bathroom and consider the sizes and models of the bath and sinks required.
+Then you can think about which taps will suit them best.
+Take the advice of a good plumber as regards to positioning of the pipework and the sort of taps which will work.

-Then you can further narrow your selection based on design style - such as traditional taps to complement your Edwardian suite, or a state-of-the-art designer tap if you want to make a statement.
+Then you can further narrow your selection based on design style.
+Traditional taps might complement your Edwardian suite or a state-of-the-art designer tap to make a statement?
 And don’t forget colour choice: classic shiny chrome, matt black or perhaps gold.

 Most standard basin mixer taps are attached directly to the basin.
-Tap holes are normally pre drilled or pre formed in the basin, in some cases mostly with German basins, the tap holes are half cast out on the underside and your plumber taps out the holes as required.
-Wall mounted taps give a more contemporary style of basin mixer tap.
-Screwed on to the bathroom wall with all the plumbing hidden behind the tiles, they look great and are easy to clean.
+Tap holes are normally pre drilled or pre formed in the basin.
+In some cases, mostly with German basins, the tap holes are half cast out on the underside.
+Your plumber taps out the holes as required.
+Wall mounted taps give a more contemporary style.
+They're screwed on to the bathroom wall with all the plumbing hidden behind the tiles.
+They look great and are easy to clean.

-Basin mixer tap variations include tall spouts, swiveling spouts, traditional styling for period sinks, and digital units which are operated electronically.
+Variations include tall spouts, swiveling spouts, traditional styles for period sinks, and digital units which are operated electronically.

 See our basin mixer taps page for a full range of product options.

 Sometimes considered the ‘classic’ type of tap system, these are the traditional one hot and one cold tap seen in bathrooms through the ages.
-They can be mounted on the basin, which is standard practise or wall hung, and are supplied in both modern and vintage designs.
+They can be mounted on the basin, which is standard practice, or wall hung.
+They're available in both modern and vintage designs.
 Browse the models from Bayswater, Imperial and Pegler for period fittings.
 For modern designs look at Vitra or Grohe.

 See our basin pillar taps page for a full range of product options.

-A bath shower mixer tap is a bath tap unit which has two functions: to blend the hot and cold fills together in order to fill the bath and, at the flick of a switch, to take a shower instead.
-They can be mounted on the bath itself, wall hung or floor standing - the latter is designed for use with freestanding bathtubs (for striking gold or chrome floor standing taps, we recommend Crosswater and Britton).
+A bath shower mixer tap is a bath tap unit with two functions.
+Firstly to blend the hot and cold feeds together to fill the bath and secondly, at the flick of a switch, to take a shower instead.
+They can be mounted on the bath itself, wall hung or floor standing.
+The latter is designed for use with freestanding bathtubs.
+For striking gold or chrome floor standing taps, we recommend Crosswater and Britton.

-They are an ideal space saving option when there isn’t room for a seperate shower, or the additional function is a desirable option.
+Shower mixers are an ideal space saving option when there isn’t room in the bathroom for a separate shower.
+Or when the additional shower function is a desirable option.
 Because it’s a mixer unit, the perfect temperature is simple to select and thermostatically controlled.
 There is a lot of choice from manufacturers Grohe, Roper Rhodes and Abacus.

 See our bath shower mixers page for a full range of product options.

-Mixer taps allow water to be drawn from both hot and cold pipes, mixing the water from each pipe before it flows out into your bath or basin through a single spout.
-This allows you to achieve the desired water temperature more easily, saving time and potential wasted water and energy.
+Mixer taps draw water from both hot and cold pipes and mix it together before it flows out into your bath or basin through a single spout.
+They allow you to easily achieve the desired water temperature.
+Saving time, wasted water and energy.

-They can be hung on the wall or mounted on the side of the bath, with a single adjustable tap, or two, and floor standing tall versions are available.
-For contemporary designs, we like Vado, Hansgrohe, Roper Rhodes and Pegler; or for traditional looks check out Old London, Tavistock, Perrin & Rowe or Burlington.
+They can be hung on the wall, mounted on the side of the bath or floor standing.
+For contemporary designs, we like Vado, Hansgrohe, Roper Rhodes and Pegler.
+For traditional looks check out Old London, Tavistock, Perrin & Rowe or Burlington.

 See our bath mixer taps page for a full range of product options.

-The traditional set up of one tap for the cold water inlet and one for the hot water.
-Whilst vintage designs are still popular in these taps, there are also many modern versions to suit all types of baths - such as from Vitra, Pegler and Crosswater.
-It can be quite a straightforward matter to update old bath pillar taps with new ones for this two hole installation.
+The traditional bath tap set up with one tap for the cold feed and one tap for the hot.
+Whilst vintage designs are still popular there are also many modern versions such as those from Vitra, Pegler and Crosswater.
+It can be quite straightforward to replace bath pillar taps.

 See our bath pillar taps page for a full range of product options.

 To complement a vintage style of bath or basin, the buyer has a great range of traditional taps to choose from.
-There are single, double or triple hole tap systems plus eye-catching floor standing taps which are designed to work with a freestanding bath.
-Manufacturers who specialise in traditional taps are Burlington, Imperial and Bayswater.
+There are single, double or triple hole tap systems.
+Plus eye-catching floor standing taps, designed to work with a freestanding bath.
+Manufacturers who specialise in traditional bathroom taps are Burlington, Imperial and Bayswater.

 See our traditional taps page for a full range of product options.

-Blending beautifully with a fresh clean white suite, black bathroom taps are available in every tap type.
+Blending beautifully with fresh clean white ceramics, black bathroom taps are available in every type of tap.
 Usually in a matt finish, they add a dramatic touch to a modern layout and are easy to keep clean.
 Stemming from the popular industrial look, black taps are instant chic.
-Emphasise the modern monotone cool by sticking with white and black only, or introduce an accent wall, tile or floor colour for a more quirky character.
+Emphasise the modern monotone cool by sticking with white and black only.
+Or introduce an accent wall, tile or floor colour for a more quirky character.
 Pioneers of this trend are quality brands Vitra, Crosswater, Roper Rhodes and Abacus.

 See our black bathroom taps page for a full range of product options.

 Giving an instant luxury upgrade to a bathroom, gold bathroom taps are a perfect way to inject opulence, colour and distinction.
-Gold taps have long been a feature of traditional bathrooms but are now being offered in different colours such as rose gold and burnished gold, as well as in contemporary styling for use alongside modern bath and basin designs.
+Gold taps have long been a feature of traditional bathrooms.
+However, they're now being offered in colours such as rose gold and burnished gold for use in modern bath and basin designs.
 The combination of a modern suite with modern gold bathroom taps is simply stunning.
 At the forefront of this new trend are brands such as AXOR, Vitra and Swadling.